r0ss26/aws-certified-developer-notes/README.md

 - EBS volumes can only be attached to one instance at a time and are locked to a single AZ
 - Root EBS volumes of instances get terminated by default
-- Can be mounted to multiple EC2 across different Availability Zones
+- EFS Can be mounted to multiple EC2 across different Availability Zones
 - EFS share website files
 - EFS is only for linux instances
 - EFS is more expensive (3x)